WSUCptSCapstone-F23-S24/gcisl-fullstackapp/README.md

 # GCISL Team

 ## Overview
-A social networking web and mobile application that can connect facutly with alumni in the field of hospitality.
+A social networking web and mobile application that can connect faculty with alumni in the field of hospitality.

 ## Project description
 Our project provided by Granger Cobb Institute for Senior Living (GCISL) has asked for the team to make a web and mobile application.
 This application will allow faculty, students, and alumni to stay in touch with each other.
 Users of this application will be able to post job updates, current and past, see other users job updates, and message with any user in the system.